Chattooga and Chickamauga Railway: Locomotives

-The locomotives the C&C operates are 102 (former Chicago and North Western Transportation Company EMD GP7, now retired), 103 (former Santa Fe CF7, now retired and scrapped), 2050 (EMD GP38) and Columbus & Greenville 1804 (former Illinois Central GP11).
+The locomotives the C&C operated were 102 (former Chicago and North Western Transportation Company EMD GP7, now retired), 103 (former Santa Fe CF7, now retired and scrapped).
+Operational presently are the 2050 (EMD GP38) and Columbus & Greenville 1804 (former Illinois Central GP11).
 Also, they use a Tennessee Valley Railroad Museum locomotive if one of their locomotives needs repair or is out of service.

-Both the 102 and 103 were painted in the older blue and gray scheme and were retired by their parent company and replaced with newer locomotives.